cdgriffith/FastFlix/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/208k29cvoq8xwf8j/branch/master?svg=true)](https://ci.appveyor.com/project/cdgriffith/fastflix/branch/master)

 # FastFlix

 FastFlix is a GIF converter as well as current and next-gen video encoder.

-It can encode videos into AV1, GIF, and extended to use x265 with a GPL build of ffmpeg.
+It can encode videos into AV1, GIF, and can be extended to use x265 with a GPL build of ffmpeg.

 Read more about it and the licensing in the [docs](docs/README.md)

 # Releases

-View the [releases](https://github.com/cdgriffith/FastFlix/releases) for Windows and Linux binaries (Generated via Appveyor and also [available there](https://ci.appveyor.com/project/cdgriffith/fastflix)).
+View the [releases](https://github.com/cdgriffith/FastFlix/releases) for 64 bit Windows binaries (Generated via Appveyor and also [available there](https://ci.appveyor.com/project/cdgriffith/fastflix)).

-For legal reasons the ffmpeg binary cannot be bundled with the executable and must be [separately downloaded](https://www.ffmpeg.org/download.html).

-## Setting up ffmpeg

-There are three ways provided a path to ffmpeg.

-1. Looks in the FFMPEG and FFPROBE environment variables
-2. Looks on the system PATH to see if it is already available
-3. Manually link to the directory housing the binary files via the GUI

 ## Running the code locally